 I am revelling in my local famers’ market – every Wednesday morning I rush down to see what’s in season.
 This week I bought some tiny, tiny courgettes to go with the pak choi, which I simply sliced in half, plus all sorts of greens, herbs, salad, raspberries and strawberries.
 How I love the English summer produce, even when the sun doesn’t shine!

 Best of all is a fabulous fish stall with yesterday’s south coast catch laid out on ice by 9 am!
-I have been feasting on fresh mackerel with gooseberry sauce or with chilli and lime (recipes to follow), but to treat son I bought a huge monkfish fillet and shamelessly adapted this BBC food recipe.
+I have been feasting on fresh mackerel with gooseberry sauce or with chilli and lime (recipes to follow), but to treat son I bought a huge monkfish fillet.

 The ginger is good for immunity boosting too – all in all, this is a healthy recipe, even the sugar is palm sugar; and in order to get the perfect Asian sweet/sour balance you do need it.

 As ever, once everything is chopped up it is very quick and easy.
 Son pronounced it delicious.

 - 2 shallots, peeled and finely diced

 - 2 garlic cloves, roughly chopped

 - 5cm/2in piece fresh root ginger, cut into julienne